nocoolnametom/blog/content/scripture-mastery-nt-02.md

 >
 > **KJV:** No man can serve two masters: for either he will hate the
 > one, and >  love the other; or else he will hold to the one, and despise the >  other.
 Ye cannot serve God and mammon.

->
+!!! note
     > <span style="font-size: x-small;">My translations are purposefully
-> stretched >  and should not be viewed as more accurate than the KJV translation
+    > stretched and should not be viewed as more accurate than the KJV translation
-> unless I >  say so in the post.
+    > unless I say so in the post.
 I'm trying to show the range lying between the
-> original >  Greek text and the English.</span>
+    > original Greek text and the English.</span>

-* * * * *

-##### Update May 2013
+!!! update "Update May 2013"

-*This scripture has been removed by the Church Educational System from the Scripture Mastery list.
+    This scripture has been removed by the Church Educational System from the Scripture Mastery list.
 However, it had remained within this list for over two decades and as such is still familiar to many graduates of the LDS Church's Seminary program.
-So I'm keeping this exploration of it online, but it is no longer applicable to CES.*
+So I'm keeping this exploration of it online, but it is no longer applicable to CES.

-* * * * *

 Ah yes, God and Mammon.
 Can't serve both.
 It's a *very* Matthean approach, as the author of Matthew is very much concerned with issues of serving God